TeamDev-IP/JxBrowser-Gallery/web-server/pdf-export/README.md

 a real dataset visualized as an HTML/CSS table to PDF upon request.
 It uses JxBrowser's ability to render arbitrary web content and export it to PDF programmatically, without the need for UI interaction.
-Once built, such a solution can be hosted on a dedicated server or a Cloud VM, generating PDFs on demand when supplied with the specifics of the HTML/CSS/JS content to render.
+Once built, such a solution can be hosted on a dedicated server or a Cloud VM, generating PDFs from HTML/CSS/JS content on demand.
 The triggering mechanism for the PDF creation would be a programmatic call from another app, such as a cron job or a REST API request.

 Using JxBrowser to solve this task offers several benefits: